ChrisJFarr/CppFinalProject/README.md

 vector<uint8_t> paramVector

 class BaseLayer
-  copy constructor (this is called when copying the modelVector)
+  copy constructor (this is called when copying the modelVector should be done for threads only)
-    Deep copy the inputs and outputs... where are instructions for input/output shapes?
-    Copy the shared pointers of parameters to the new object parentLayer childLayer connectParent
+    No copying of the inputs/outputs, just need to declare a unique ptr without allocation for the inputs Copy the shared pointers of parameters to the new object layer parameters are owned by the layer, copies of the parameters and grads are shared pointer

+  parentLayer
+  childLayer
+  connectParent (the child is called and passed the parent)
     other.childLayer = this
     this.parentLayer = other
   std::unique_prt<2d array> inputs
-  how is data stored and managed within a layer? inputs
+  inputs
     they come from the parent layer
     stored on the heap